 - The CMS does not create any hidden content

 2.8 The website shows breadcrumbs

-Breadcrumbs are usefull to stress important keywords and emphasize the website structure.
-Mark breadcrum-data in the website’s source code, as it will allow search engines to better understand your website and show more information in the search results.
+Breadcrumbs are useful to stress important keywords and emphasize the website structure.
+Mark breadcrumb-data in the website’s source code, as it will allow search engines to better understand your website and show more information in the search results.